-New Standard Summary of Future Changes IFRS 9 - Financial Instruments In July 2014, the IASB issued a final version of IFRS 9, Financial Instruments to replace IAS 39, Financial Instruments: Recognition and Measurement.
-The standard provides changes to financial instruments accounting for the following: classification and measurement of financial instruments based on a business model approach for managing financial assets and the contractual cash flow characteristics of the financial asset; impairment based on an expected loss model; and hedge accounting that incorporates the risk management practices of an entity.
-Due to applying the deferral method as noted above, the standard will be effective for the Company on January 1, 2021.
-IFRS 15 - Revenue from Contracts with Customers In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers, which provides a single revenue recognition standard to align the financial reporting of revenue from contracts with customers and related costs.
-The revenue arising from insurance contracts, leases and financial instruments are not required to apply the revenue recognition requirements in IFRS 15.
-A company would recognize revenue when it transfers goods or services to a customer in the amount of consideration the company expects to receive from the customer.
-In September 2015, the IASB issued an amendment to IFRS 15 providing a deferral of one year of the effective date of the standard, from January 1, 2017 to January 1, 2018.
-In April 2016, an additional amendment to IFRS 15 was issued clarifying requirements of the standard and providing additional transitional relief for companies implementing the standard.
-The Company is evaluating the impact of the adoption of this standard.
-The Company does not anticipate a significant impact for the adoption of this standard, however it is not yet possible to provide a reliable estimate of the impact on the Company's financial statements.
+New Standard Summary of Future Changes IFRS 15 - Revenue from Contracts with Customers In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers , which replaces IAS 11, Construction Contracts and IAS 18, Revenue .
+The standard provides a single revenue recognition standard to align the financial reporting of revenue from contracts with customers and related costs.
+The Company will recognize revenue when it transfers goods or services to a customer in the amount of consideration the Company expects to receive from the customer.
+Revenue arising from insurance contracts, leases, and financial instruments are out of scope of the new standard.
+The Company will be adopting the standard on its effective date of January 1, 2018.
+The Company has concluded that there will not be a material change in the timing of revenue recognition.
+The presentation of certain revenues and expenses in the financial statements will change between being reported on a gross versus net basis and others from net to gross.
+There is no significant net earnings impact but there is an approximate \$100 increase in fee income and a corresponding increase in operating expenses, mostly in the U.S. segment.
 IFRS 16 - Leases In January 2016, the IASB issued IFRS 16, Leases , which introduces new guidance for identifying leases as well as a new right-of-use accounting model for lessees, replacing the operating and finance lease accounting models that currently exist.
 The new accounting model will generally require all lessees to recognize lease assets and liabilities on the balance sheet, initially measured at the present value of unavoidable lease payments for all leases with a maximum possible term of more than 12 months.
 In contrast to the significant changes for lessees, the new standard will retain many key aspects of the current lessor accounting model.
 The standard is effective January 1, 2019.
-The Company is evaluating the impact of the adoption of this standard, however it is not yet possible to provide a reliable estimate of the impact on the Company's financial statements.
+The Company is evaluating the impact of the adoption of this standard, however it is not yet possible to provide a reliable estimate of the impact on the Company's consolidated financial statements.